-The IBS/LTS/LTYC Dinghy Fleet has a packed schedule of racing fun planned for Summer 2017!
+The IBS/LTS/LTYC Dinghy Fleet has a packed schedule of racing fun planned for Summer 2018!

-- We use the current edition of the ISAF Racing Rules of Sailing and the International Laser Class Association rules (with modifications allowing for equivalent but non-class marked sails).
+- We use the current edition of the ISAF Racing Rules of Sailing and the International Laser Class Association rules (with modifications allowing for an equivalent but non-class marked sails).

 - The Laser “rig-switching” rule is turned on, meaning that any Laser sailor can sail with any of the three Laser rigs (Standard, Radial, 4.7) for any race.

 - All sailors must wear an approved Personal Flotation Device (PFD) at all times.

 - The starts use a three-minute dinghy start sequence, with horns indicating time remaining.